m0wfo/CMFunctionalAdditions/README.md

 WTF?
 ----
-Check out the [site](http://functional.chris.mowforth.com) for more information on getting started and examples.
+Apologies for the sparse documentation, I'm working on it.
+Check out my [blog post](http://chris.mowforth.com/cmfunctionaladditions-multicore-ruby-like-uti-64127) or check out the command-line demo app for now.

 Licensing
 ----